natcap/invest.users-guide/source/sdr.rst

 - :investspec:`sdr.sdr l_max` Values of :math:`L` that exceed this are thresholded to this value.
 Its default value is 122 but reasonable values in literature place it anywhere between 122-333 see Desmet and Govers, 1996 and Renard et al., 1997.

 - :investspec:`sdr.sdr drainage_path` This can be used to include drainages that are artificially connected to the stream (by roads, stormwater pipes, etc.).
-The flow routing will stop at these "artificially connected" pixels, before reaching the stream network, and the corresponding sediment exported is assumed to reach the catchment outlet.
+As with the natural stream network, flow routing will stop at these "artificially connected" pixels, and the corresponding sediment exported is assumed to reach the catchment outlet.

 Interpreting Results